7.2 Administration and governance

 - At national level

 The State is responsible for improving the population's health, particularly among its youngest citizens.
 It must do its utmost to ensure equality of people when it comes to health, to improve the quality of care and to promote public health.
-Several government departments play a part in drawing up and rolling out health policies: those responsible for health as well as labour, the economy and the budget.
+The National Health Strategy is interdepartmental and thus covers all ministerial portfolios.

-At national level, it is the Ministry for Solidarity and Health which “drafts and implements Government policy in terms of solidarity, social cohesion, public health and organisation of the health service”.
+At national level, it is the Ministry i charge of Health and Prevention which “drafts and implements Government policy in terms of solidarity, social cohesion, public health and organisation of the health service”.
 This Ministry is responsible for organising prevention and medical care.
 In liaison with the other competent departments, it writes and applies the rules governing the health protection policy.

 Directorates of the Ministry for Solidarity and Health